+Learn how to make practice nunchucks for fun, decorative conversation starters, or tools for your kids to impress their friends with their best Brandon and Bruce Lee moves!
 You can call them Nunchakus or nunchucks….They are one of the most iconic weapon types from martial art films and television.

+Kids today are very enraptured by ninja culture as you can see with popular movie and TV icons.
 How many wanna-be Bruce Lee’s were spawned by that scene from Enter the Dragon where he kicks some serious bad guy ass with his trusty Nunchakus and haphaphazardly manufactured your own ‘chucks?

-As you know these are considered weapons NOT toys….
-Learn how to diy your own nunchuck set in a material that will not cause physical harm so you can practice your moves, have a cool costume prop, or just have a new ice-breaker in the living room.
+As you know these are considered weapons NOT toys.
+Learn how to diy your own nunchuck set from materials that will not cause physical harm so you can practice your moves, have a cool costume prop, or just have a new ice-breaker in the living room.

 What Can You DIY Your Nunchucks Out Of?

-- Plastic or PVC tubes – at least 1″ in diameter and 10-12″ in length would work well.
+There are a variety of different objects you can make your nunchuks from.
+They include cardboard, foam, and PVC pipe.
+Plastic or PVC tubes – at least 1″ in diameter and 10-12″ in length would work well.

 In addition to the material of choice for the stick shaped part, you will also need a length of nylon rope.
 According to my research the appropriate length between the sticks is about 6″.

 I finally found something that worked great.
-I got 2 Voss water bottles…..exactly the kind I used to make this project right here!
+I got 2 Voss water bottles…..exactly the kind used to make glitter /sensory bottles, if you’ve seen those.
 Whatdaya know, these really worked!
 If you can find something like those or another pair of skinny plastic tubes like that, you are set – Yay, you!

 After peeling off the labels and I removed the caps we have to determine where to drill holes for the openings.
 I put them right in the center of the caps.

-Now we need placeholders so we can thread the rope/chain through….My rope is too thick for little holes, so I am creating a loop from wire that will be big enough to thread the rope through.
+Now we need placeholders so we can thread the rope through….My rope is too thick for little holes, so I am creating a loop from wire that will be big enough to thread the rope through.
 I twisted the wire on the other side of the cap so it will be secure.

 I’m using some decorative washi tape around the caps and ends to embellish mine.
 I want to do something else, but I don’t have my hands on it at the moment…I want to fill these up with some of that clear acrylic vase filler stuff for grins.